-- Throughout its lifecycle, all Institutional Data shall be protected in a manner that is considered reasonable and appropriate, as defined in documentation approved and maintained by the Information Security Team, given the level of sensitivity, value and criticality that the Institutional Data has to the College. - Any Information System that stores, processes, or transmits Institutional Data shall be secured in a manner that is considered reasonable and appropriate, as defined in documentation approved and maintained by the Information Security Team, given the level of sensitivity, value and criticality that the Institutional Data has to the College. - Individuals who are authorized to access Institutional Data shall adhere to the appropriate Roles and Responsibilities, as defined in documentation approved and maintained by the Information Security Team.
+Throughout its lifecycle, all institutional data shall be protected in a manner that is considered reasonable and appropriate, as defined in documentation approved and maintained by the Information Security Team, given the level of sensitivity, value, and criticality that the institutional data has to Clarkson College.

+Any information system that stores, processes, or transmits institutional data shall be secured in a manner that is considered reasonable and appropriate, as defined in documentation approved and maintained by the Information Security Team, given the level of sensitivity, value, and criticality that the institutional data has to Clarkson

+College.

+Individuals who are authorized to access institutional data shall adhere to the appropriate roles and responsibilities, as defined in the documentation and approved and maintained by the Information Security

+Team.